craigbeck/craigbeck.github.com/source/_posts/2016-01-13-dokku-plus-dockerfile-deployments.markdown

 RUN PATH_PREFIX=${PATH_PREFIX} ./dobuild   # use PATH_PREFIX (in this case as an env var consumed by build script)
 ```

-3. commit changes and `git push` your app
+Then commit changes and `git push` your app